NikitaChampion/visualgol-android/README.md

 ## Using VisuAlgOl

-To use VisuAlgOl, just run a downloaded apk from your donloads.
+To use VisuAlgOl, just run a downloaded apk.

 ## Contact